yangminz/bcst_csapp/README.md

 *Copyright Declaration*

 This repository is a part of BCST project.
 BCST project contains the source code and videos produced by yangminz.
 The videos are published publicly on the bilibili by [yaaangmin](https://space.bilibili.com/4564101).
 The source code is published on github [yangminz](https://github.com/yangminz).
-Any repository or video under BCST project is exclusively owned by yangminz and shall not be used for commercial and profitting purpose without yangminz's permission.
+Any repository or video under BCST project is exclusively owned by yangminz and shall not be used for commercial and profiting purposes without yangminz's permission.

 **Build**